 Funding for the first year’s implementation consisted of: (1) Title I federal government monies($16,217); (2) “Focus school” state government monies ($14,931); (3) district professional-development funds ($3,000); and (4) student fundraisers ($2,000).
 These funds were used to support the training process, pay teacher stipends, purchase materials, and continue professional learning throughout the school year.
 Most of these funding sources required the school to submit a “school plan” detailing the school’s plan for using the funds, which Emily suggests should be clear, concise, and consistent in explaining the school’s vision and goals.
 Emily and her funding team were successful because they helped district administrators understand that this wasn’t just afad, but a complete paradigm shift.
 In her words, “This is who we are and what we are about.”

 Principal, DeFranco Elementary, Bangor, PA

-Braden struggled with the decision of going for the hard sale/ask, or letting the pieces fall where they may.
+Instead of simply asking for funding, Braden tries to help others see his vision for the school.
 “I’ve never said ‘we need your money, please give.’
-Rather I say, ‘here is our dream’ and then put dollar amounts to that.
+Instead I say, ‘here is our dream’ and then I put dollar amounts to that.
 For example, ‘I’d love to bring in outside coaching.
 It’s going to cost $5,000.
-I’d love to give the kids t-shirts which will be about $500,” says Braden.
+I’d love to give the kids t-shirts which will be about $500,” he said.
 More than anything, Braden’s team decided they wanted the partnership and support of the community.
-Some businesses haven’t given money but have retold DeFranco’s story.
-People that attend the lunches tell the kids stories.
-For those who give money, the district’s business office has provided donation receipts for tax purposes.
+Some businesses have given money and others have been supportive in other ways by providing venues and connections.

 PS 39 Francis J. Murphy School, Staten Island, NYTracey Wright